 - Pour/spoon the batter into the liners.
 Fill only 2/3 full to avoid baking over the sides.
 Bake for 20-22 minutes, or until a toothpick inserted in the center comes out clean.
 For around 35 mini cupcakes, bake for about 11-13 minutes, same oven temperature.
 Allow the cupcakes to cool completely before frosting.

 - Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
-Add 5 and 1/2 cups confectioners’ sugar, the heavy cream, 1 and 3/4 teaspoons chai spice mix, vanilla extract, and a pinch of salt with the mixer running on low.
-Increase to high speed and beat for 2 minutes.
-Add up to 1/2 cup more confectioners’ sugar if frosting is too thin or another Tablespoon of cream if frosting is too thick.
-Add another pinch of salt if frosting is too sweet.
+Stop the mixer and add 5 and 1/2 cups (660g) confectioners’ sugar, the heavy cream, 1 and 3/4 teaspoons chai spice mix, the vanilla extract, and a pinch of salt.
+Beat on low speed for 30 seconds, then increase to high speed and beat for 2 minutes.
+If frosting looks curdled or greasy, it’s best to beat in more confectioners’ sugar to smooth it out.
+Beat in up to 1/2 cup (60g) more confectioners’ sugar to smooth out if needed.
+If frosting seems too thick to pipe or spread, beat in another Tablespoon (15ml) of cream.
+Taste and beat in another pinch of salt if frosting is too sweet.

 - Frost cooled cupcakes and serve.
 I used Wilton 8B piping tip, stuck a cinnamon stick in some of them, and sprinkled with a mix of the remaining chai spice mix and a pinch of granulated sugar.